Highlights of Northern Ireland

 Late in the afternoon we arrive to our 4* hotel just on the outskirts of Derry, one of Ireland’s most historic cities.
 Our dinner is served tonight in the dining room of our hotel.

-Enjoy a relaxing leisurely breakfast.
-This morning we meet our local tour guide for a gently paced Derry Walking Tour exploring the famous, fortified walls of the city, dating to back 1603.
+Our first visit this morning is to the Museum of Free Derry, a museum that focuses on the 1960’s civil rights era, known as the troubles, and the Free Derry Irish Nationalists Movement in the early 1970’s.
+We will then be joined by our local Derry City tour guide for a gently paced Derry Walking Tour exploring the famous, fortified walls of the city, dating to back 1603.
 Our guide will bring to life the historic context of the city’s history which changed our lives, before leaving us at the red sandstoned Guild Hall outside the walls at Shipquay Street.
+The afternoon is free with time to explore and shop in the city at your own pace.
+Dinner is not included tonight so dine at leisure in Derry.